MarouaJaoua/cells-nuclei-segmentation/README.md

 Examples of generated masks can be found in the directories [data/generate/masks/nuclei](data/generate/masks/nuclei) and [data/generate/masks/cell](data/generate/masks/cell)

+It is possible to change the contrast of the cells images before generating the masks.
-To generate nuclei masks and cells masks based on the train models, run the following command
+To generate nuclei masks and cells masks based on the train models, run the following commands
 ```
 make generate_nuclei_mask
 make generate_cells_mask